U.S. ventilator makers pull out all stops to fight coronavirus

 (Reuters) - As U.S. demand for ventilators skyrockets during the coronavirus pandemic, smaller medical device makers are simplifying their designs and pushing other work aside to make more of the devices.

-The United States had equipment to help patients breathe when they can no longer do so on their own to about 160,000 people, according to research compiled by the Johns Hopkins Center for Health and Security.
+The United States had equipment to provide ventilation - which is needed to help patients breathe when they can no longer do so on their own - to about 160,000 people, according to research compiled by the Johns Hopkins Center for Health and Security.

 But as the outbreak ramps up, tens of thousands more units will be needed, which has prompted automakers and others to look at how to make them.
-President Donald Trump on Friday signed an order requiring carmaker General Motors Co to produce ventilators to fight the coronavirus pandemic under the Defense Production Act, accusing the automaker of “wasting time.”
+President Donald Trump on Friday signed an order requiring carmaker General Motors Co (GM.N) to produce ventilators to fight the coronavirus pandemic under the Defense Production Act, accusing the automaker of “wasting time.”

 The shortage has prompted medical device firms to scale up fast.
 Darren Saravis, CEO of Long Beach, California-based medical device engineering firm Nectar Inc, launched a new company BreathDirect to make a slimmed-down version of a ventilator.
 The new device will cost about $10,000 and has simpler settings than other models.